Skip to content

 Nilgiri White Tea

-The Nilgiri Hills, located in southern India, cover the states of Tamil Nadu, Karnataka, and Kerala.
-Nilgiri white tea comes from younger buds and leaves.
-Compared to Chinese white teas, Nilgiri white tea undergoes very little oxidation, resulting in a lighter color, milder flavor, and a softer aroma.
+The Nilgiri Hills, located in southern India, covers the states of Tamil Nadu, Karnataka, and Kerala.
+Nilgiri tea comes from younger buds and leaves.
+Compared to Chinese white teas, Nilgiri tea undergoes very little oxidation, resulting in a lighter color, milder flavor, and softer aroma.

 Darjeeling White Tea

 The Darjeeling tea region is located in the state of West Bengal.
-Darjeeling white teas in this area are produced at a high altitude, creating a unique flavor profile.
-Compared to Chinese white teas, which are generally mild and have floral and grassy notes, Darjeeling white tea is bolder, with musky, spicy, and tropical fruit flavors that set it apart.
+Darjeeling teas in this area are produced at high altitudes, creating a unique flavor profile.
+Compared to Chinese teas, which are generally mild and have floral and grassy notes, Darjeeling white tea is bolder, with musky, spicy, and tropical fruit flavors that set it apart.

 Assam White Tea